 Performance measurement documentation should include not only the content of reports and queries, but also document the path of the data from source to ultimate information recipient.
-The combination of all the reports of all the performance measures becomes the basis for a Strategic Information System that is truly tailored to the enterprise's requirements.
+The combination of all the reports of all the performance measures becomes the basis for a data lake and a Strategic Information System that is truly tailored to the enterprise's requirements.

-Executives and managers use the information produced from the business data to reinforce initiatives, reward behavior and change strategies.
+Executives and managers use the information produced from the data lake to reinforce initiatives, reward behavior and change strategies.
 Employees use it to adjust operations and respond to strategic needs.
 Linking timely accurate measures to specific goals and objectives begins to make enterprise management more of a science and less of an art.